 - exchange between one or more forms of virtual assets;

-- transfer of virtual assets (moves a VA from one virtual asset address or account to another);
+- transfer of virtual assets (moves a VA from one virtual asset In a cryptocurrency context, an address is a cryptographic k...
+More or account to another);

 - safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; and

-- participation in and provision of financial services related to an issuer’s offer and/or sale of a virtual asset.
+- participation in and provision of financial General services, including non-profits, forums and news sit...
+More related to an issuer’s offer and/or sale of a virtual asset.
 Source: Glossary of the FATF Recommendations

 So…What would and what wouldn’t be a VASP?

 |Businesses or Services that ARE a VASP||Businesses or Services that ARE NOT a VASP|

 Why is it so important to correctly define a VASP?